Andaman Islands: Timber

 Padauk wood is sturdier than teak and is widely used for furniture making.

 There are burr wood and buttress root formations in Andaman Padauk.
 The largest piece of buttress known from Andaman was a dining table of 13 × 7 ft.
-The largest piece of burr wood was again a dining table for eight.
+The largest piece of burr wood was made into a dining table for eight.

 The Rudraksha (Elaeocarps sphaericus) and aromatic Dhoop-resin trees also are found here.

 Fauna

 The Andaman Islands are home to a number of animals, many of them endemic.
 Andaman & Nicobar islands are home to 10% of all Indian fauna species.
-The islands by ratio is only 0.25% of country's geographical area, has 11,009 species, according to a publication by the Zoological Survey of India.
+The islands are only 0.25% of the country's geographical area, but has 11,009 species, according to a publication by the Zoological Survey of India.